ahmedfaheem/Automated-Greenhouse-Monitoring-System/README.md

 • Display current information on the LCD.

-• Alert if weather was not suitable and and the system will run to improve it. buzzer will work and LCD will write the problem.
+• Alert if weather was not suitable and and the system will run to improve it.
+   Buzzer will work and LCD will write the problem.

 # Usage
    To use the system you can only interact with the LCD and the keypad.

 # Screenshot
 ![Screenshot 2024-07-11 214457](https://github.com/user-attachments/assets/44612794-23de-4c75-96b1-3a0c8fd4e97e)